upb-uc4/api/hlf/chaincode/approval.md

         ]
       }
       ```
        - Description: This error is returned, if the given parameters could not be parsed.
 If some attributes are not well formatted, they are listed in invalidParams.
+       For detailed informations see [Input Checks](#Checks).

 ### GetApprovals
 - ID = getApprovals